TIMBER IS MAKING A COMEBACK

 British Columbia Toothpicks’ on car at Hastings Sawmill, 1893

-Douglas Fir for Heavy Construction, 1912.
+Douglas Fir used in heavy construction, 1912.
 Photograph shows Douglas Fir used as roof supports and flooring in the reception room at the C.P.R. dock.

 Photograph shows a timber based building that is 6 storeys in Gastown, 1914.
 This building now houses the Old Spaghetti factory and condos.